scylladb/care-pet/docs/build-with-php.md

 > If you have any error regarding "premature connection", restart your docker instance and wait a minute until
 > your ScyllaDB connection be established.

-... and it will also create the **php-workspace**, where your web server will run.
-You can access them with the `docker` command.

 ### Useful Commands